LucyL-J/Time-to-mutational-meltdown/README.md

 times_phases_report()
 ```
 with the dots replaced by the path to the repository.
 This will run the simulations for the parameters used in the manuscript.
-Note that this will take some computational time. \
+Note that this will take some computational time and is not recommended to just try out the simulation.
+Instead, to run the simulations for a specific parameter set, use the notebook which can be started by executing
-To start the notebook, execute
 ```
 import Pkg
 Pkg.add("IJulia")